melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 Notice the effects of the last two lines of the program.
 These lines print the results of evaluating the expressions `sum 0` and `sum 10` to the output.
-In each of the lines, the function `printfn` is evaluated to have an effect, which is to print a value to the programs standard output.
+In each of the lines, the function `printfn` is evaluated to have an effect, which is to print a value to the program's standard output.
 The function also prints the special new line character `\n`, which has the effect that the terminal program will show the two numbers on separate lines.
-The first argument to the `printfn` function is a so-called _format string_, which, in this case, specifies that value should be printed using F#'s internal value formatter.
+The first argument to the `printfn` function is a so-called _format string_, which, in this case, specifies that the value should be printed using F#'s internal value formatter.

 ## Reading Input Lines